Estimating the mass of galactic components using machine learning algorithms

 \section{Introduction}

-The bulge-disk decomposition of galactic systems is useful for understanding the evolutionary processes of galaxies and their dynamics.
+The bulge--disk decomposition of galactic systems is useful for understanding the evolutionary processes of galaxies.
 Specifically, the disk and bulge masses can be inferred, given that their stellar population has different dynamic or even chemical features.
-There are plenty of schemes for classifying galaxies; one of the most popular corresponds to the morphological classification proposed by Edwin Hubble \citep{hubble} consisting of four types of galaxies: elliptical, spiral, barred spiral, and irregular.
-Another method involves the isophotal radius measurement \citep{Holmberg}, determining the size attributed to a galaxy component according to a particular surface brightness level.
-A way to characterize the light distribution independent of the light profile is through the concentration measure, defined by the ratio of two geometrical regions, each containing a fixed fraction of the total galaxy luminosity \citep{kent}.
+There are plenty of schemes for classifying galaxies; one of the most popular corresponds to the morphological classification proposed by Edwin Hubble \citep{hubble}, which distinguishes four different types of galaxies: elliptical, spiral, barred spiral, and irregular.
+Another method involves the isophotal radius measurement \citep{Holmberg}, determining the size attributed to a galaxy component according to the corresponding surface brightness level.
+A way to characterise the light distribution independent of the light profile is through the concentration measure, defined by the ratio of two geometrical regions, each containing a fixed fraction of the total luminosity of the galactic system \citep{kent}.

-Another approach for reconstructing the visible mass of galactic components involves using standardized fitting functions.
-Ideally, these functions should be derived from the fundamental principles governing galactic evolution.
-However, due to the intricate nature of the physics involved, models based on these principles often become complex, with a substantial number of parameters.
-Then, commonly used functions are empirically derived.
-For instance, the disk components are well-fitted by an exponential law, while for the elliptical galaxies and the bulges in the spiral ones, the relations typically considered are the King's model \citep{King} and the de Vaucouleurs's law \citep{Vaucouleurs}.
+\textls[-5]{Another approach for reconstructing the visible mass of galactic components involves using standardised fitting functions.~Ideally, these functions should be derived from the fundamental principles governing galactic evolution.
+However, due to the intricate nature of the physics involved, models based on these principles often become complex, with a substantial number of parameters.~Then, commonly used functions are empirically derived.
+For instance, the disk components are well-fitted by an exponential law, while for the elliptical galaxies and the bulges in the spiral ones, the relations that are typically considered are King's model \citep{King} and de Vaucouleurs's law \citep{Vaucouleurs}.
 Sometimes, the bulges associated with late-type galaxies are best fitted by exponential laws \citep{Andredakis,freeman1970disks}.
-However, implementing these methods demands high-quality observational data to obtain reliable results.
+However, implementing these methods demands high-quality observational data to obtain reliable results.}